-How should the Swedish government address pornography production in the Swedish context?
+How should the Swedish government address these glaring realities of pornography production in the Swedish context?

 Prostitution and pornography represent two ways to capitalize off of sex.
 Both phenomena have become industries where the people providing the sexual services rarely are the ones actually receiving the profits.
-The arguments underlying the implementation of the criminalization of sex purchase could also be applied to pornography production - both in terms of its societal harms and its consequences for the individuals involved.'
+The arguments underlying the implementation of the criminalization of sex purchase could also be applied to pornography production - both in terms of its societal harms and its consequences for the individuals involved.

 In line with previous international studies, this report demonstrates that many most women used in pornography come from the same marginalized backgrounds as women in prostitution.
-Further, the interviews highlighted the link between the prostitution and pornography industries, whereby several the respondents had at some point sold sex to a sex buyer, and many confirmed that it is not uncommon that women involved in pornography eventually give into selling sex due to their precarious situation.
+Further, the interviews highlighted the link between the prostitution and pornography industries, whereby several the respondents had at some point sold "sex" to a "sex buyer", and many confirmed that it is not uncommon that women involved in pornography eventually give into selling "sex" due to their precarious situation.
 Pornography production can also lead to significant mental and physical harms that correspond with the injuries women face in prostitution.
 In view of this, it is illogical that pornography production is thus far unregulated in Sweden.

+That said, the problem is that the current legislation leaves too much room for interpretation, evidenced by the absence of any enforcement of the laws on pornographers thus far.
 It is therefore imperative to create leeway for legislative updates by means of an inquiry on the harms of pornography commissioned by the Government of Sweden.
 This inquiry should be comprehensive, measuring and accounting for both the harms of pornography production and consumption.
 We strongly advocate listening to the voices of those facing the greatest harms caused by the pornography industry-the women used in its production-ensuring their rights to protection and freedom from violence are fulfilled.